neuronsimulator/nrn/modelspec/programmatic/mechanisms/nmodl.rst

     However if a procedure is called
     by the user, and it makes use of any range variables, then the user is responsible for telling the mechanism from what location it should get its range variable data.
-This is done with the hoc function:
+This is done with the Python function:

     .. code-block::
-        none
+        python

-        	setdata_mechname(x)
+        h.setdata_mechname(x)

-    where mechname is the mechanism name.
+    where ``mechname`` is the mechanism name.
 For range variables there must of course be a currently accessed section.
 In the case of Point processes, one calls procedures using the object notation

     .. code-block::
-        none
+        python

         pp_objref.procname()

     In this case procname uses the instance data of the point process referenced by pp_objref.